alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ### Fix
 Add `~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%` to the commandline options of SteamVR (SteamVR -> Manage/Right Click -> Properties -> General -> Launch Options).

+This path might differ based on your Steam installation, in that case SteamVR will not start at all.
+If this is the case you can figure out the actual path by going to Steam Settings -> Storage.
+Then pick the storage location with the star emoji (⭐) and take the path directly above the usage statistics.
+Prepend this path to `steamapps/common/SteamVR/bin/vrmonitor.sh`.
+Finally put this entire path into the SteamVR commandline options instead of the other one.

 ## Amdvlk/AMD
 If you have Amdvlk installed on your system, it overrides other vulkan drivers and causes SteamVR to break.
 Use the `vulkan-radeon` driver (aka radv) instead.